RAS-University/robotic-courses/docs/force_perception.md

 ## 1. Prerequisites

-- add at the end
+⚠️ Adapt in the end ⚠️

 - closed-loop control page (controller definition)
 - (read course about sensors and sensing)